This is a list of all leadership studies courses. For more information, see Leadership Studies.

 LS:1005 Leadership Community Seminar0-1 s.h.

 Opportunity to develop leadership knowledge and skills through workshops and programs; meaningful involvement and engagement on campus and in community through service learning opportunities; team building through a variety of initiatives and student-led programming; interaction with students who are making their own personal impact.
-Requirements: Personal Impact Living-Learning Community member.
+Requirements: member of Personal Impact Living Learning Community.

 LS:1009 Mock Trial2 s.h.